Empathy for the user

 • pivot quickly and flexibly when required

 Agile methodology is a project management process that chunks the project into deliverable phases.
-It focuses on continuous collaboration and improvement.
-In order to improve, teams plan, execute and evaluate the work.
-Content designers work with multidisciplinary teams in Agile so that they can inform the design process in all phases of the project.
+It focuses on continuous collaboration to improve the planning and execution of team work.
+Content designers work with multidisciplinary teams so that they can inform the design process in all phases of the project.

 “We can’t solve problems by using the same kind of thinking we used when we created them.”